gdennie/nomicon/src/subtyping.md

 `&'static str` is a subtype of `&'b str`, which will hold if `'static <: 'b`.
 This is true, so the compiler is happy to continue compiling this code.

+> invariance exists when covariance and contravariance is occuring in the same type expression.
+> In the case of `&'a mut T`, `'a` is covariant, which is to say because it is bigger (lives longer)
+> it can be assigned to its supertype.
+On the other hand, `mut T`, is contravariant and states
+> `T` is bigger (`i64` to `i32`), it _cannot_ be assigned to its supertype; however, its supertype
+> can be assigned to it.
+As a result, this combination of variance in `&'a mut T` forces invariance.

-As it turns out, the argument for why it's ok for Box (and Vec, HashMap, etc.) to be covariant is pretty similar to the argument for why it's ok for lifetimes to be covariant: as soon as you try to stuff them in something like a mutable reference, they inherit invariance and you're prevented from doing anything bad.
+Consequently, the argument for why it's ok for Box (and Vec, HashMap, etc.) to be covariant is pretty similar to the argument for why it's ok for lifetimes to be covariant: as soon as you try to stuff them in something like a mutable reference, they inherit invariance and you're prevented from doing anything bad.

 However Box makes it easier to focus on the by-value aspect of references that we partially glossed over.